pip-services/pip-services-docs/content/en/dart/prometheus/_index.md

 no_list: true
 weight: 500
 description: >
- This module contains components for working with meters in the Prometheus service.
+ Components for working with meters in the Prometheus service.
 The PrometheusCounters and PrometheusMetricsService components allow you to work both, in client mode through PushGateway and as a service.
 ---

 ### Packages